MRCIEU/mr-kg/docs/GLOSSARY.md

 adapted by disease category rather than applied uniformly across all MR research.

+#### Technical implementation

+The three-tier matching algorithm is implemented in `processing/scripts/evidence-profile/compute-evidence-similarity.py` (function `match_exposure_outcome_pairs_with_type`).
+The matching proceeds in order of precision, with each trait pair matched at most once:

+1. **Exact matching**: Direct comparison of trait indices (`compute-evidence-similarity.py`)

+2. **Fuzzy matching**: Semantic similarity using cosine distance between 200-dimensional trait embeddings (`compute-evidence-similarity.py`).
+   Both exposure AND outcome traits must have cosine similarity >= threshold (default: 0.70, defined in `compute-evidence-similarity.py`).
+When multiple candidates exist, selects the best match using combined score `(exp_sim + out_sim) / 2`.
+The threshold is configurable via the `--fuzzy-threshold` parameter.

+3. **EFO matching**: Ontology-based matching through shared EFO term mappings (`compute-evidence-similarity.py`)

+Cosine similarity computation: `compute-evidence-similarity.py`

+The matching algorithm is greedy: each query result is matched to at most one similar result, and previously matched pairs are excluded from subsequent matching rounds.

 See @docs/processing/evidence-profile-similarity.md for how match types are used in similarity computation.